Life giving resources. Faithfully delivered.

 The Editor

-The main difference between the KJV and the NRSV is their language and scholarly approach: the KJV is a "word-for-word" translation renowned for its traditional 17th-century English, while the NRSV is a modern academic translation that balances literalness with readability and uses gender-inclusive language for humanity.
+The main difference between the NRSV and the KJV is their language and scholarly basis: the KJV is a 17th-century masterpiece prized for its traditional, poetic language, while the NRSV is a modern, ecumenical translation respected for its scholarly accuracy and gender-inclusive language.

 Compare the KJV (King James Version) and the NRSV (New Revised Standard Version)